thisistherealdiana/YOLO_project/readme.md

 The user, in turn, is presented with a user interface application for selecting a directory of images and viewing the results.
 All recognized objects found on the images are available for selection by the user.
 When a certain object type is selected, the application window displays all images of objects of this type.
 The list of images is updated as the files are recognized.

+The results of the program are being saved to the database (that can be cleared by clicking a button on the user interface), that's why after first-time execution of the program there are preexisting images in the database.
+The database is managed using SQLite database engine.

 **The example of program execution can be seen in the folder Example.**